Samuel-101/ccube/recrutment/cyber security/how-many?/README.md

 echo "Total count of user IDs are: $t"

-stores the data in users.txt  into a variable 'f' initialize 4 variables k,m,u,h representing the 4 kingdoms using while loop to read each line of the users.txt which is stored in f using if conditional operator and checking if any lines have the required ID
+stores the data in users.txt  into a variable 'f' \n initialize 4 variables k,m,u,h representing the 4 kingdoms using while loop to read each line of the users.txt which is stored in f using if conditional operator and checking if any lines have the required ID